Understanding the claims process

-The claims process varies depending on the claim type, but states have laws that outline how long the insurance company has to respond.
+The home insurance claims process varies depending on the claim type, but states have laws that outline how long the insurance company has to respond.
 Some state laws don't specify a specific time frame for insurance payouts and only grant a "reasonable" amount of time to either deny or pay a claim.

 It's important to note that an initial claim check for home insurance may not be the total claim settlement amount.
 In a replacement cost claim, the insurer will issue a check for the depreciated value of the repaired or replaced property.
-A second check to cover the remainder of the replacement cost will be issued once repairs are done, and the final cost is known.
-This may take much longer than the timelines below, depending on the scope of the repairs.
+Once repairs are done and the final cost is known, a second check to cover the remainder of the replacement cost will be issued.
+The mortgage lender must be included in the insurance payment process to ensure that funds are used for the necessary repairs, as lenders have a financial interest in the property.

+However, all of this may take much longer than the timelines below, depending on the scope of the repairs.
 Find your state's laws about home insurance claims processing time below.

 StateNumber of days for claims processing